erisdisqordia/pleroma-fe/docs/CONFIGURATION.md

 `true` - will always show subject line input, `false` - only show when it's not empty (i.e. replying).
 To hide subject line input completely, set it to `false` and `subjectLineBehavior` to `"noop"`

 ### `hidePostStats` and `hideUserStats`
 Hide counters for posts and users respectively, i.e. hiding repeats/favorites counts for posts, hiding followers/friends counts for users.
+This is just cosmetic and aimed to ease pressure and bias imposed by stat numbers of people and/or posts. (as an example: so that people care less about how many followers someone has since they can't see that info)

 ### `loginMethod`
 `"password"` - show simple password field